snaptortoise/jekyll-pinboard-plugin/README.md

 - toread
 - tags

+## GitHub Pages

 This is not supported by [GitHub Pages](https://pages.github.com/versions/).
 You will need to generate your site locally and push it if you want to host on GitHub.

+**Note:** If you use this plugin and host yoru generated site on GitHub pages be mindful that **your private API token for Pinboard is included** in `_config.yml`.
+You probably don't want to publish that publicly!

 ## Support